- Software library for the fast and efficient development of data fusion systems for series production

 - bare metal environments

 - any custom middleware

-For details on how the data fusion integrates into middleware systems, see BASELABS Create Embedded FAQ.
+For details on how the data fusion integrates into middleware systems, see BASELABS Create Embedded FAQ or contact us.

 Built-in data fusion diagnostics and debugging